About the origin of this blog…

 Before I bought my first digital camera ( Truly a watershed moment!), I spent many years in the elementary school classroom.
 Beginning as a kindergarten teacher, I developed a genuine respect for kindergarten teachers, but quickly learned that it was not the best age group for me.
 So leaving the little ones behind, I leaped forward to fifth grade, where, for 26 years, I happily taught reading and writing, with some science, math, and social studies thrown in.
 Eventually, I moved up to middle school and ended my classroom career, teaching writing and literature for seven years.
 I loved it, although I wish it hadn’t taken so long to find my true home.

 Finally, after 33 years in the classroom, I retired, bought a digital camera, and headed outdoors.
-Now I am blessed to be able to spend hours in my favorite outdoor locations, camera in hand, enjoying God’s wonderful creation.
-My accumulated collection of more than 50,000 pictures, many of them captured along the trails in local parks, led to the creation of my blog Seen Along the Trail , where many (although not all) of the pictures were captured somewhere along the trail.
+Fast forward 18 years.
+I have accumulated nearly 60,000 pictures, many of them captured along the trails in local parks.
+That backlog of images, and my love of writing, led to the creation of this blog, Seen Along the Trail.
+So now you know the answer to “Why Trail Walker?”

 For 15 years, while I walked the trails with my camera, Bob would walk with Gulliver, our much loved (and thoroughly spoiled) springer spaniel.
 During that time, Gully grew from a young, spirited pup to a senior citizen.
 Finally, last September (2017), the time came to say goodbye to our buddy.
 Anyone who has lived with and loved a pet, knows the pain of saying goodbye.
 Many months have slid by, and I haven’t been able to write about Gulliver.
 Maybe some day I will, but it’s not yet the right time.